Pre-exposure Prophylaxis (PrEP)

 Once the HIV virus is in your body, it attaches itself to your cells, multiplies and then destroys them.
 PrEP medications contain the same active ingredients as HIV-positive medications, which work as a barrier between the HIV infection and your body’s cells.
 So should you come into contact with the virus, the drug kills it before it can latch on.

-The drug typically takes 7-20 days to become effective, but after that, it should successfully protect you from the HIV infection.
+The drug Emtricitabine Tenofovir typically takes 7-20 days to become effective, but after that, it should successfully protect you from the HIV infection.
+If you are concerned you may have an infection of

 How do I use PrEP?